milan-pavlovic-ai/ml-component/README.md

 # ml-component
-Demonstrates a component-based approach for developing machine learning systems.
+Demonstrates a component-based approach for developing machine learning systems trough a car pricing use case.

 ## Introduction